 Business Development in China

-Expertise in worldwide business development as a Founder and CEO.
-CTO adept at cloud computing, big data to artificial intelligence.
-Specialized in the service sector, including IT projects for Big Pharma.
-Based in London, UK and Zhuhai, Guangdong, China.
+Bernard has expertise in worldwide business development as a Founder and CEO.
+He is also a CTO adept at cloud computing, big data to artificial intelligence, specialized in the service sector, including IT projects for Big Pharma.
+Bernard is based in London, UK and Zhuhai, Guangdong, China.

-PhD in Computer Science and M.Sc. in Mathematics.
-Researcher at leading Universities incl.
-Geneva and Zurich as well as NGOs incl.
-The World Bank, with expertise in statistics, artificial intelligence and big data.
-Leader of preventive medicine projects.
-Based in Zurich, Switzerland.
+Zofia holds a Ph.D. in Computer Science and M.Sc. in Mathematics.
+She was a researcher at leading Universities incl.
+Geneva and Zurich, as well as NGOs, incl.
+The World Bank, with expertise in statistics, artificial intelligence, and big data.
+Zofia led preventive medicine projects.
+She is based in Zurich, Switzerland.

 Build Trust.
 Fight the Fakes.

-Aikemy provides patients with a convenient way of ensuring their medicines are genuine and safe.
+aikemy provides patients with a convenient way of ensuring their medicines are genuine.

-According to WHO even 1 in 10 medicines is falsified.
+According to WHO, even 1 in 10 medicines is falsified.
 Counterfeit products often look identical to their authentic versions, but contain too little or too much of the active ingredient, or are made with toxic substances.
-Patients, who have been given falsified medicines, believe that they are receiving a therapy, but this is not true.
-Even worse, they are at risk of serious illness or death.
+Patients who receive the falsified medicines believe that they on therapy, but this is not true.
+Even worse, they are at risk of severe illness or death.
 Counterfeiting is illegal, but difficult to recognize, particularly for patients.
-The spread of the problem is largest in online pharmacies.
+The spread of the problem is the largest in online pharmacies.

 We have been successfully able to detect falsified drugs by testing medicines using the pocket lab.
-Read more about the significant results of our True Blue project.
+Learn more about the significant results of our True Blue project.

 True Blue Project Success

-Learn more on our experience of detecting falsified Viagra using the pocket lab with backed-by-data 100% success rate of correct answers in peer-reviewed publication.
+Learn more about our experience of detecting falsified medicines using the pocket lab with a backed-by-data 100% success rate of correct answers in a peer-reviewed publication.

-The miniaturized Near-Infrared Spectroscopy (NIRS) enables convenient, non-destructive and real-time testing of medicines that are circulating on the field or throughout the supply chain.
+The miniaturized Near-Infrared Spectroscopy (NIRS) enables convenient, non-destructive, and real-time testing of medicines circulating on the field or throughout the supply chain.
 We have successfully been able to detect falsified Viagra using a new low-cost, consumer-type NIRS.
 In like manner, we have distinguished the original Viagra from its generic versions with the same dose.
-This is a promising way of ensuring medicines authenticity by looking at their chemical ‘fingerprints’.
+This innovation is a promising way of ensuring medicines authenticity by looking at their chemical ‘fingerprints’.
 Portable screening technologies for medicine quality assurance on the field or throughout the supply chain are currently growing and complementing the current approach for combating the falsified products, i.e., safety features on the packaging and laboratory analysis of suspect samples.
 In total, 78 spectra of Sildenafil-based tablets were recorded and classified using the K-Nearest Neighbors algorithm that relies on the Euclidean distances between measured values.
-Accuracy of our model was assessed using crossvalidation and bootstrapping techniques.
-In result, the miniaturized NIRS correctly ordered all tablets according to their manufacturer and indicated the falsified tablets, which spectra not only differed in shape from the authentic versions, but also show high spread in chemo-physical characteristics, which suggest poor manufacturing practices of the falsified products.
+The accuracy of our model was assessed using cross-validation and bootstrapping techniques.
+As a result, the miniaturized NIRS correctly ordered all tablets according to their manufacturer and indicated the falsified tablets.
+The spectra differed in shape from the authentic versions and show the high spread in chemo-physical characteristics, which suggest poor manufacturing practices of the falsified products.